UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

 .. note::

-   - If you have attended the other days you have learned that you ask for compute resources via the sbatch command.
+   - If you have attended the R part yesterday you have learned that you ask for compute resources via the sbatch command.
        - In order to run a batch job, you need to create and submit a SLURM submit file (also called a batch submit file, a batch script, or a job script).
-       - Guides and documentation at: https://docs.hpc2n.umu.se/documentation/batchsystem/intro/ and https://docs.uppmax.uu.se/cluster_guides/slurm/ and https://lunarc-documentation.readthedocs.io/en/latest/manual/submitting_jobs/manual_basic_job/
+       - Guides and documentation at: https://docs.hpc2n.umu.se/documentation/batchsystem/intro/ and https://docs.uppmax.uu.se/cluster_guides/slurm/ and https://lunarc-documentation.readthedocs.io/en/latest/manual/submitting_jobs/manual_basic_job/ and https://www.nsc.liu.se/support/batch-jobs/introduction/ and https://support.pdc.kth.se/doc/support-docs/run_jobs/job_scheduling/
    - MATLAB is well integrated with SLURM and because of that there are several ways to run these jobs:
        - Using the job scheduler (``batch`` command) in MATLAB Desktop/graphical interface (This is the Recommended Use).
        - Starting a ``parpool`` with a predefined cluster (This allows for more interactivity).